© Crown copyright 2018

 We are working with the devolved administrations on technical notices and we will continue to do so as plans develop.

-This notice explains the future arrangements for the regulation of most goods covered by the EU’s New Approach, which includes those regulated under the ‘New Legislative Framework’ as well as machinery.
-In particular it covers arrangements for conformity assessment (the testing of goods to ensure they meet relevant requirements).
+This notice explains the future arrangements for the regulation of most goods covered by the EU’s New Approach in a ‘no deal’ scenario.
+It includes those regulated under the ‘New Legislative Framework’ as well as machinery.
+In particular it covers arrangements for conformity assessment (the assessment of goods to ensure they meet relevant requirements).
 These goods are subject to EU-wide product specific rules.
-These arrangements will apply in the unlikely event that the UK exits the EU without a deal in March 2019.

 This notice does not cover the following areas: